 Further analysis is possible on the yeast and beer sample and we are looking to determine a more exact profile of the ester flavours and, if possible, the origin of the staling compounds.
 We will also look to confirm the malt and hop components by mass spectroscopy and assess the identity of the other microorganisms by DNA technology.

 No beer can ever be exactly true to its origins but we believe that we are as close as we are likely to get, or almost, – until we can retrieve another bottle.

 Recent analysis work at Brewlab has further developed the Flag Porter story and provided more information on what beers were like in Victorian ages.

-PhD studies have indicated that Chevallier malt is very resistant to modern plant diseases so making it very suitable for organic production.
-A trial crop of Chevallier has been used in the brewing of the most recent batch of Flag Porter so providing more evidence of authenticity.
+PhD studies have indicated that Chevallier malt is very resistant to modern plant diseases such as Fusarium blight so making the variety very suitable for organic production.
+A trial crop of Chevallier has been used in brewing the most recent batch of Flag Porter so providing more evidence of authenticity.

 Chevallier still has difficulties with mechanical harvesting and a long-term research project is underway with the John Innes Research Centre to cross Chevallier with modern short stem varieties.
 Suitable crosses with the combined features of the two malts will be isolated for further trials with the intention of developing a variety with Chevallier’s quality and a suitable ease and yield of production.